RuloVH7/RaulPortfolio.github.io/README.md

 <h1 align="center">Hi 👋, I'm Raúl Reyna Hernández</h1>
 <h3 align="center">MsC Integrated Manufacturing Systems / Data Enthusiastic / Scrum Master / IT Risk Auditor</h3>

-	Around 3 years in experience around project management over multi-disciplinary projects involved in construction, telecommunication and IT areas.
-	Good exposure in providers, stakeholders, requirements, changes and team management.
-	Involved in the validation, implementation and maintenance phase of Software Development Life Cycle (SDLC) within telecommunication purposes.
-	Skilled in assessing and strengthening internal controls, capable of performing thorough detailed analysis, drawing conclusions, and effectively documenting results
-	Builds and maintains client relationships, collaborates well with team members, and stays updated on the current IT environment, with a solid gasp of platform structures, security software and         industry-specific practices
-	Hands on experience with "Effective Root cause analysis" with analytical ability to solve problems under pressure.
-	Considerable amount of experience with reporting tools such as Primavera P6, Microsoft Project 	Knowledge on control, electrical and electronic systems, including PLC.
-	Ability to work in groups as well as independently with minimum supervision and initiative to learn modern technologies, methodologies, knowledge and tools quickly.
+I stand before you with an enriching journey of around 3 years in project management, spanning diverse fields like construction, telecommunication, and IT.
+Throughout this experience, I have honed my expertise in collaborating with providers, stakeholders, and teams, while skillfully managing requirements and changes.
+My passion for building and nurturing client relationships has been paramount in my journey.
+I work harmoniously with team members and stay abreast of the ever-evolving IT landscape, mastering platform structures, security software, and industry-specific practices.Beyond my project management prowess, I have acquired a wealth of experience in Power BI tools, SQL, and data analysis.
+These skills have enabled me to extract valuable insights from complex datasets, driving data-informed decisions and empowering organizations to thrive in a data-driven landscape.
+Furthermore, my knowledge expands to control, electrical, and electronic systems, including PLC.
+Working both independently and collaboratively comes naturally to me, as I possess the drive to embrace modern technologies and methodologies.

-	Effective communication, critical thinking, problem solving, conflict management and business ethics
+The key to success lies in effective communication, critical thinking, problem-solving, conflict management, and unwavering adherence to business ethics.

 - 👨‍💻 All of my projects are available at [https://rulovh7.github.io/RaulPortfolio.github.io/](https://rulovh7.github.io/RaulPortfolio.github.io/)